caspergrl/GT-UX-UI-Dec2022-June2023/18-week/02-lesson.md

 - This is an important concept when we start nesting grids inside of each other later in this lesson.

-> :key: **Key Tech Note:** Grid containers are any HTML element to which you apply `display: grid;`.
+Grid containers are any HTML element to which you apply `display: grid;`.
 Some CSS properties are used only on the grid container, such as `align-items` and `justify-content`.

+## SLIDE 12
+Grid containers contain rows and columns of grid items

+## SLIDE 13
+Review

+## SLIDE 14
 ### CSS Property: `grid-template-columns`

 The CSS property `grid-template-columns` is used to specify the number of columns based on the children you have in your container.